benedictdebrah/Data-Challenge/README.md

 Hey!

-We've come up with 3 tasks to check your skills in Python, SQL and Tableau.
+We've come up with 3 tasks to check your skills in Excel, Python, SQL and Tableau.
-These tasks are aligned with some of our Namaste workflows.
+These tasks are aligned with some companies workflows.

 You can add the solutions to the tasks in a public repository of your choice, or send us a .zip file.